Kundali Bhagya: Filming

 The production and airing of the show was halted indefinitely in late March 2020 due to the COVID-19 pandemic.
 Due to the outbreak, the filming of television series and films was halted on 19 March 2020 and expected to resume on 1 April 2020 but could not and the series was last broadcast on 24 March 2020 when the remaining episodes were aired.
 After three months, the production and filming of the series resumed on 29 June 2020 and broadcast to resume from 13 July 2020.

 Casting

+In late November 2020, Manit Joura's character Rishabh Luthra was temporarily written out of the story while he filmed another Balaji show, Prem Bandhan for Dangal TV.
+After wrapping up the Dangal TV show and a brief hiatus, he returned to Kundali... in February 2021.
+Again in November 2021, he made an impromptu decision to officially quit the show as he felt he given everything to the character and there was no creative growth left.
+After an absence of roughly 7 months, he officially re-entered the show in 16 May 2022 after being impressed by a revamped script of creative changes and fresh story arcs for Rishabh.

 In January 2022, Supriya Shukla who played Sarla Arora, quit the show, saying, "I had done everything as Sarla but there was not much left for me to do".
 In June of the same year, actor Dheeraj Dhoopar, who played Karan Luthra, also quit the series for personal reasons and was replaced by Shakti Arora.